AMALFI - Active Monitoring for Atrial Fibrillation

 Atrial fibrillation is normally diagnosed using an electrocardiogram (ECG) which records the heart rate at a single point in time.
 However, as atrial fibrillation may only happen intermittently an ECG might not always detect atrial fibrillation.
 Also, people without symptoms of atrial fibrillation are unlikely to see their doctor to have their pulse checked and have an ECG done.

-A Zio Patch monitor gives a continuous heart trace reading for two weeks and the AMALFI study investigates whether wearing a Zio Patch will increase the number of people detected with atrial fibrillation.
+The Zio Patch monitor gives a continuous heart trace reading for two weeks and the AMALFI study investigated whether wearing a Zio Patch would increase the number of people detected with atrial fibrillation.

-Half of the study participants will wear the patch and half will not, so we can compare the Zio Patch to the usual NHS medical care.
-The Zio Patch results will be sent to GPs who will discuss any changes in treatment that might be needed.
+Half of the study participants received the patch and half did not, so that we could compare the Zio Patch to the usual NHS medical care.
+The Zio Patch results were sent to GPs so that they could discuss any changes in treatment that might be needed.
 The study team will continue to monitor each participant's medical record for five years.

 We hope that this will allow more people to be given the right treatment at an earlier stage and so bring down their risk of having a stroke.